ippoppi/code_sample/README.md

 # code_sample
-code sample for the application to a A position as a postdoctoral research Fellow at the Institute of Theoretical Astrophysics in Oslo.
+code sample for the application to a position as a postdoctoral research fellow at the Institute of Theoretical Astrophysics in Oslo.